Bateleur Camp

 Each cottage has has its own electricity with plug points, en-suite bathrooms and the bedrooms have either an air-conditioner or ceiling fan.
 The cottages are serviced daily and bedding, towels and soap are supplied.

-There are braai (barbecue) facilities at each cottage and you can buy firewood at reception.
+There are braai (barbecue) facilities at each cottage and you can buy firewood and ice at reception.

 Camera gear set up on the Bateleur cottage verandaCamera gear set up on the Bateleur cottage veranda